-- □ Update theTofino SA configuration as necessary.
-See the reference section "Tofino SA Fields" for a detailed description of the fields on this page. - ☐ Click the Save icon in the toolbar.
+- Update theTofino SA configuration as necessary.
+See the reference section "Tofino SA Fields" for a detailed description of the fields on this page. - Click the Save icon in the toolbar.
+Editing a Tofino SA

 5.3 Deleting a Tofino SA